 The Center’s program in health science ethics connects the University and the community.
 Health science ethics faculty members teach courses in the School of Medicine , the Nell Hodgson Woodruff School of Nursing, the Rollins School of Public Health, and the Graduate School of Arts and Sciences.
 The Health Care Ethics Consortium of Georgia—a collaborative program of more than 70 hospitals and healthcare organizations—explores clinical and organizational issues and considers policy implications.
 Current health science research projects include enhancing end-of-life care for children and adults and improving the reporting of medical errors.

 Fondly called the "DUC", the R. Howard Dobbs University Center contains many features that enhance the activities and programs of community life at Emory.
-The central area known as the Commons includes a dining hall, lounge areas, Einstein Bros.
-Bagels, a branch office of the Emory Federal Credit Union, a ticket desk, the student information center, the Emory University Post Office, and 3 ATM machines.
+The central area known as the Commons includes a dining hall, lounge areas, Coffee Shop, a branch office of the Emory Federal Credit Union, a ticket desk, the student information center, the Emory University Post Office, and 5 ATM machines.

-The entire Commons area is wireless accessible, making it possible to connect with the Emory network via laptop—although campus computers are located throughout the Commons Area.
+The entire Commons area is wireless accessible, making it possible to connect with the Emory network via laptop—although campus computers and charging stations are located throughout the Commons Area.

 The DUC is also home to many offices and services for Emory students: